juju/juju/scripts/win-installer/README.txt

 This causes the file to be written to your %LOCALAPPDATA%\Juju directory if an environments.yaml file does not already exist.
 It will also create the %LOCALAPPDATA%\Juju directory if that does not exist.

 This file will contain sample profiles for different types of cloud services, but you will need to edit the files to provide specific information for your cloud provider.
-Sections are created for Amazon (AWS) services, HPCloud and a generic OpenStack instance.
+Sections are created for Amazon (AWS) services, and a generic OpenStack instance.
 For more specifics on what needs to be changed, see https://juju.ubuntu.com/docs/getting-started.html

 Testing your setup